dapplets/dapplet-docs/docs/getting-started.md

 #### 6. You can use another Adapter in your Dapplet.

-Dependencies are defined in the `dependencies` section of the `dapplet.json` file.
+Dependencies are defined in the `dependencies` section of the `dapplet.json` file and are injected in the dapplet's `index.ts` file.

 The Twitter adapter is used by default.